 I don’t think that there are many rules about how to do this.
 I would argue that they shouldn’t be words that are already fundamental to your everyday life to the point where I’d call them givens.
-So for me, I don’t think making ‘father’ or ‘husband’ one of my words would get me farther along the path, as if I’m not attending to those during the year, it’s a given that I’m too far gone for anything else to much matter.
+So for me, I don’t think making ‘father’ or ‘husband’ one of my words would get me farther along the path.
+(I’d better be doing those already!)

 Examples I saw:

 “Debt, Family, No” (develop a plan to get out of debt, spend more time with family and less with work, learn how to say no to people)